mrlt8/docker-wyze-bridge/README.md

 See [basic usage](#basic-usage) for additional information.

+## What's Changed in v2.0.2

+* Camera Control: Don't wait for a response when sending `set_rotary_` commands. #746
+* Camera Control: Add commands for motion tagging (potentially useful if using waitmotion in mini hacks):
+  * `get_motion_tagging` current status: `1`=ON, `2`=OFF.
+  * `set_motion_tagging_on` turn on motion tagging.
+  * `set_motion_tagging_off` turn off motion tagging
+* WebUI: Refresh image previews even if camera is not connected but enabled. (will still ignore battery cameras) #750
+* WebUI: Add battery icon to cameras with a battery.
+* WebUI: Use Last-Modified date to calculate the age of the thumbnails from the wyze API.
+* Update documentation for K10010ControlChannel media controls for potential on-demand control of video/audio.

 ## What's Changed in v2.0.1

 * Fixed a bug where the WebUI would not start if 2FA was required. #741